 Headquartered in Chicago, Illinois, and headed by Dr. Gary Slutkin, Cure Violence was ranked as one of Global Journal’s Top 10 NGOs in the world.
 The organization is committed to putting an end to violence in communities by using strategies and methods associated with disease control.

 This includes treating high-risk individuals, detecting and disrupting conflicts, and changing social norms.
-It operates in Latin America, the US, North Africa, and the Middle East, and has seen community violence decreased by up to 70% with its strategies.
+It operates in Latin America, the US, North Africa, and the Middle East, and has seen community violence decrease by up to 70% with its strategies.

 A great example of a social impact organization is the Clinton Health Access Initiative (CHAI).
 Working at both global and national levels, CHAI aims to support people with HIV/AIDS in the developing world.